leafygoldfish01/Iris_dataset_project/README.md

 - matplotlib (optional, for data visualization)

 ## Acknowledgements
--The Iris dataset was introduced by Sir Ronald A. Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems".
+The Iris dataset was introduced by Sir Ronald A. Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems".//
--This project uses the scikit-learn library, which provides simple and efficient tools for data mining and data analysis.
+This project uses the scikit-learn library, which provides simple and efficient tools for data mining and data analysis.